Presentations:

 The performance series void * ambience experiments with sound and video content that is developed through a focus on the topographies and networks through which these flow.
 Initiated during the time of COVID and social distancing, this project explores processes of information sharing, real-time performance and network communication protocols that contribute to the sustenance of our digital communities, shared experiences and telematic intimacies.
 We are interested in the multi-dimensionality and intersubjectivities of time folded in the instance of an online conference; and in the temporal zones of the pandemic, developing site-specific projects that connect to prevailing stages of lockdown in Toronto

-In this particular interaction void * ambience : Latency , we respond to the idea of the digital wilderness – the overabundance of online streams that we must filter and comprehend, and explore a common issues in everyday communication today – latency – as a compositional parameter.
+In void * ambience : Latency , we respond to the idea of the digital wilderness – the overabundance of online streams that we must filter and comprehend, and explore a common issues in everyday communication today – latency – as a compositional parameter.
 We use the platform-agnostic data exchange interface ‘Allhands’ developed by Palumbo that transmits ‘ping’ delay times in real time across the performers’ IP addresses, interconnecting the oscillations of the visuals to the rhythms, spatialization and reverberation of the soundscape through live coding and analog patching.

 In so doing, these performances not only reference the lines that allow us to transmit information from one side of the world to the other, they also explore the interpenetration of these lines, from the entanglement of viewership with network stability, to the collaborative nurturing of a digital body that exists within the infrastructures and invisible layers of the Internet.